cynnamolgus/GViNT/README.md

 ## GvintVariable
 In stateless mode, a variable can have any arbitrary value possible in GDScript.
 However, in stateful mode, it must be possible to undo set variable statements and to serialize the state of runtime variables.
 These limitations are enforced in stateful mode by wrapping runtime variables in `GvintVariable` objects, which automatically store the history of the variable's value and enforce type limitations.
 A `GvintVariable` can only store primitive datatypes and `Resource` types.

-Due to translator limitations, it is sometimes necessary to distinguish between the value of a `GvintVariable` and the `GvintVariable` object itself.
+Due to translator limitations, it is sometimes necessary to distinguish between the value of a `GvintVariable` and the `GvintVariable` object itself in stateful mode.
 Set variable statements function as expected - `foo = 42` will create a `GvintVariable` and write 42 to its value.
 However, `if foo == 42` will compare the literal value 42 to the `GvintVariable` **wrapper object**.
 In order to read the value of a `GvintVariable` object, the `value` property must be accessed, for example `if foo.value == 42`.

 ## Editor